 THE SQUAD (players born after 1 January 1997 in italics)

 Defenders: Myles Beerman, Kyle Bradley, Jon Flanagan, Connor Goldson, Lee Hodson, Declan John, Nikola Katic, Ross McCrorie, James Tavernier, Lee Wallace

 Midfielders: Scott Arfield, Jamie Barjonas, Liam Burt, Daniel Candeias, Lassana Coulibaly, Greg Docherty, Graham Dorrans, Ovie Ejaria, Andy Halliday, Ryan Jack, Ryan Kent, Glenn Middleton, Jordan Rossiter, Josh Windaass

 Forwards: Alfredo Morelos, Jamie Murphy, Umar Sadiq

 THE BEST XI?

-Lawrie Spence has whinged about Scottish football on Narey's Toepoker since September 2007.
+Lawrie Spence (LS) has ranted and spouted his ill-informed opinions on Narey's Toepoker since September 2007.
 He has a life outside this blog.
 Honestly.